Best low-interest business loans for bad credit

 That’s because this money doesn’t come to you from a traditional lender.
 Instead, you use the Kiva platform to crowdfund it.
 That likely means asking friends and family to pitch in.

 The amount of money you can raise through Kiva maxes out at $15,000, and you’ll need to pay it back within 36 months.
 But a Kiva loan comes with serious perks to make up for those limitations.
 This is a business loan with no annual revenue requirement, and there’s no minimum time-in-business requirement, either.
 As a result, crowdfunded Kiva money could be your solution if you’re hunting for startup business loans.
-And with no minimum credit score requirement, this definitely ticks the box for low-interest loans for bad credit borrowers.
+And with no minimum credit score requirement, this definitely ticks the box for low-interest business loans for bad credit.

 Creditfy: Best for equipment loans

-Interest rates: 6.49 percent to 22 percent
+Interest rates: 4.90 percent to 34.00 percent simple interest

 There’s a reason Creditfy made our list of best equipment loan lenders.
 They offer low-interest business loans for bad credit borrowers that you can use to finance 100 percent of your equipment purchase.
 In other words, you don’t need to come up with anything out-of-pocket for a down payment.